 For more information, click here.

-Schools Support – The Foundation supports Stationers' Crown Woods Academy in many ways including through the provision of equipment alongside the mentoring and other support provided by the Stationers' Company.
+The Foundation supports Stationers' Crown Woods Academy in many ways including through the provision of equipment alongside the mentoring and other support provided by the Stationers' Company.

-Library and Archive – The Companies Library and Archive are an important historical resource and are administered through a specific fund.
+The Company's Library and Archive are important historical resources and are administered through a specific fund.
 The provision and administration of the fund were transferred from The Stationers' Foundation to Stationers' Hall Charity in 2018.
 To learn more about the Library & Archive, click here.